-

 The main reason I did not want to remove fan is that I do not have tools for that.
 I checked various sources - forums and youtube - and every DIY instruction includes fan and fan shroud removal.
 Well, I did not remove the fan and fan shroud.

 Time needed - 45 min.
 This includes thinking what to remove and what not to remove, as I did it for the first time.
-I am sure that I would do this in 15-20 min now.
+I am sure that I would do this in 15-20 min now.1.
+Lift the car, place jack stands.
+Remove plastic engine shield from the bottom so you can access ac belt.

 2. Release tension of ac belt tensioner using 55 torx and remove belt.